Discovering...

 Pay in cash (MAD).
 Cards are accepted at official shops but not always at small stores.
 Airport kiosks accept both.

 The staff will insert the SIM, activate the plan, and test the connection.
 Activation is usually instant.
-Keep the receipt with your new phone number.
+Keep the receipt — it has your new phone number.

 eSIMs let you activate a Morocco data plan from your couch before departure.
 No passport registration, no shop visits, no physical SIM cards.
 The trade-off: data only, no local phone number, and higher per-GB cost.